 Revenue in this fund has experienced growth in recent years.
-Following recommendations from Downtown Merchants and staff review, increases in metered parking as well as fines for overtime parking have been increased and these increases are reflected in the 2010 budget.
+Following recommendations from Downtown Merchants and staff review, increases in metered parking as well as fines for overtime parking have been increased in the 2010 budget.
 This will be the first increase in overtime fines since 2004.